What is Turmeric?

 Adulteration

-The US Food and Drug Administration (FDA) issued import alerts since 2013 to 2019 on turmeric sourcing from India and Bangladesh.
-Lead detection in turmeric products led to hark back to the United States, Canada, Japan, Korea, and the United Kingdom in recent past.
-The British Food Standards Agency declared metanil as an illegal dye for use in foods.
+Lead detection in turmeric products led to harking back to the United States, Canada, Japan, Korea, and the United Kingdom recently.
+The US Food and Drug Administration (FDA) issued import alerts from 2013 to 2019 on turmeric sourcing from India and Bangladesh.
+The British Food Standards Agency declared metanil an illegal dye for food use.

 Medical Research: